NathanKewley/lolite/README.md

 ## Not Goals

 * Support for anything other than Bicep on Azure
-* Support for multiple accounts
+* Support for multiple Azure tenancies

 ## Requirements